In brief

 Do not cut the arch first and try to add terrazzo chips later.

-Once the slab already looks right, cut both earrings from the same sheet.
+Once the slab already looks right, cut both earrings from the same slab.
 That is what keeps the chip density and chip size believable across the pair.

 Clay Blade Set helps refine the outer edge and the inner cutout once the slab is already patterned.